shokiami/bigfoot/README.txt

 Name, Weight, Seller, Price, Shipping distance, Material 1, Material 1 fraction ...
 Material N, Material N fraction

-With the product table made, run the Main class with the table as a parameter. java Main products.csv
+With the product table made, run the Main class with the table as a parameter:

+    java Main products.csv

 The program will print out a breakdown of every products emissions, and create a new table called <tablename>-results.csv with these emmissions.

-You can also specify the output table by giving a second parameter. java Main products.csv output.csv
+You can also specify the output table by giving a second parameter:

+    java Main products.csv output.csv